Spring Vegetable Risotto

 See the recipe card below for full instructions.

-Sauté the leeks 3-4 minutes or until softened.
+- Sauté the leeks 3-4 minutes or until softened.
 Add the garlic and cook 30 seconds longer.
+Add the arborio rice to the skillet and cook, stirring constantly, until fragrant.

-Continue adding the hot stock until it’s all been added.
-The risotto is done when it’s nice and creamy yet still firm to the bite.
+- Add the stock one ladle at a time (about 1/2 cup), stirring frequently until the liquid has been absorbed.
+You’ll know the risotto it done when it’s nice and creamy yet still firm to the bite.

-Add the vegetables to the risotto
+- Add the vegetables to the risotto during the last minute of cooking.

-Finish up the risotto by removing it from heat and stirring in the lemon zest, juice, butter and parmesan cheese.
-Taste, then adjust the seasoning as necessary
+- Remove the pan from the heat and add the lemon zest, juice, butter and parmesan cheese.

 Recipe notes